Does

 Associate Professor of Psychobiology, both of Harvard Medical

-School, said "an impartial reading of the recent literature does
+School, said "an impartial reading of the recent literature

 not provide the hoped-for clarification of the catecholamine